The BIST way

-Our goal is to inspire and encourage our students to develop competence to excel in a range of physical activities and to have a healthy and active life.
-We focus on developing their technique and the way they improve their performance in individual sports to attain the best of results.
+Our goal is to inspire and encourage our pupils to develop competence to excel in a range of physical activities and to have a healthy and active life.
+Physical Education helps children to develop teamwork, communication, and leadership skills, as well as promoting social and emotional well-being.

 More about our student community

 Our school is located near the beach, providing a unique and dynamic learning environment for our pupils.
 Being a beach school offers many opportunities for pupils to engage in hands-on, experiential learning and to connect with the natural world.
 By being a beach school, our pupils have access to a wealth of resources and opportunities for learning, growth, and exploration.

 Visits and trips